-Our two Artists in Residence, Fiona Quin Cathy Condon were recently hosted through The World Theatre to facilitate workshops with their community.
+Our two Artists in Residence, Fiona Quin and Cathy Condon were hosted at The World Theatre to facilitate workshops with young people in their community.

 Columba College, All Souls High School, All Souls School – junior, Blackheath & Thornburgh College – junior school, Charters Towers State High School, Charters Towers Central State School, Millchester, Richmond Hill and Columba College – junior all had students participate in these workshops.
-These works will soon be on exhibition at The World Theatre alongside the Queensland Regional Art Awards.
+These works were then on exhibition at The World Theatre alongside the Queensland Regional Art Awards.

 Fiona Quin introduced the students to the ‘This is Me’ workshop, which allows the participants to visually explore who they are.
 This workshop uses collage skills, symbolism, literacy, and visual literacy techniques to display their past, present, and future selves.

 Starting with a self-portrait silhouette on paper and through images, words, and drawings, participants create their own visual world.
 The workshop develops participant’s self-awareness, higher-order thinking, creativity, design, art, and literacy skills.

 ‘Building Connections’ was the creative process that Cathy Condon took the students on.
 Allowing participants to build connection between students and peers through experiential art practices.
 Based on art therapy principles, with a hands-on approach, this workshop is fun and provides a safe forum for exploration and growth through creativity for both child and adult.
 Conversation is encouraged amongst participants to unpack ideas about making and discuss knowledge or feelings they have about art.